rafalohaki/fast_io/readme.md

 I know there are reasons to use format string for localizations.
 However, they have to be carefully sanitized, and there is no reason format string is so powerful just for localization perspective.
 Things like width or floating precisions should NEVER, EVER be put as formatters, etc., because it will quickly lead to very serious CVEs.
 Not mentioning format strings is highly abused, just like the Project Verona is doing (just for printing strings).
 There are no reasons why Project Verona should not use just the stream directly to output string.

 C++ stream is terrible for a lot of reasons.
 However, no format string for iostream is correct because format string is a horrible idea for security and performance.

+This fast_io libraries do not use format string for IO.
+Instead, we deploy static manipulators (which are different from iostream's manipulators), ensuring 100% of immunization from format string vulnerabilities.
+There are no format strings at all.

 ## QQ group
 1076846339